pslisko/performa365docs/docs/howto/use_the_catalog.rst

    :align: center

 **Catalog** page allows viewing all types of educations currently available in the system.
 There are two types of content: *Courses* and *Exams* which are both listed in the submenu of the **Catalog** page. *Exams* (1) are only visible to exam administrators and exam creators.
 The **Ribbon** below the catalog menu contains action button *New course* (2) only visible to catalog administrators.
-The right side of the ribbon has icons for sorting and displaying the results as well as the magnifying glass icon (3) which opens and closes panel with search and filtering options. *Show deactivated educations* checkbox (4) is only visible to catalog administrator.
+The right side of the ribbon has icons for sorting and displaying the results as well as the magnifying glass icon (3) which opens and closes panel with search and filtering options. *Show deactivated educations* checkbox (4) on this panel is only visible to catalog administrator.

 Courses
 **********